Stress and Pelvic Floor Tension

 Cortisol

-When we’re constantly stressed, cortisol is released into our systems over and over and over again.
+When we experience constant stress, our systems release cortisol repeatedly.
 This stress hormone tends to stick around for hours after the stressor.
 Eventually, our bodies simply can’t make any more cortisol.
 This state of exhaustion creates more problems, like lower immune response, poor sleep, and pain.

-While the HPA axis is usually triggered in times of acute stress, if we’ve experienced chronic stress like trauma, abuse, sleep deprivation, hormonal fluctuations or even managing a chronic health condition, our HPA axis might be overactive.
+Our HPA axis can become too active when we experience long-term stress.
+This stress can come from trauma, abuse, lack of sleep, hormonal changes, or managing a chronic illness.
 This means it could start responding to non-stressors as if they were stressors.
 And that creates a constant cortisol-producing-and-exhaustion cycle.

-This mind-body connection is often overlooked.
+People often overlook this mind-body connection.
 So to truly treat pelvic floor tension and pain, we need to think more holistically.

 #1 Address the stress.

-Decreasing chronic stress can dramatically improve pelvic floor tension.
+Decreasing chronic stress and pelvic floor tension can be done together.
 The less stressed we feel, the more our muscles can relax!
 From practicing yoga to seeing a professional therapist, making small changes over time can help decrease toxic stress.

 #2 Pause on Kegels.